 Today brokers act as buyers and sellers, but also as financial gatekeepers.
 One of the major reasons they have not been swept aside in favor of direct access to a stock market is that the regulatory system depends on brokers to maintain ethical trading standards and guard against predatory financial products.

-Services & Features: What Does It Offer?
+Services and Features: What Does It Offer?

 So what does Alpaca Trading itself offer?
 As a brokerage it focuses on exchange-traded products.
 This means that it buys and sells stocks and exchange-traded funds (ETF) on behalf of investors.
 Alpaca Trading is the backend of the financial system.
 It actually executes the trades.
 However it does not run the trading interfaces themselves.
 As discussed more below, the actual trading platforms that deliver orders to Alpaca Trading are operated by third parties.